Quality labels and certificates

 The Barometer Duurzaam Terreinbeheer is a certification system at two levels (silver and gold) for more sustainable management of public areas.
 These include road verges, parks but also natural areas and, for example, private business premises and sports complexes.
 With this certificate, companies, organizations and governments demonstrate that their grounds management is carried out in a responsible and more sustainable manner.

 SMK facilitates this public register for new construction projects that meet the conditions of the Green Projects Regulation.
 This is important for applying for mortgage products with an interest rebate.
-This is a joint scheme of the Ministry of Infrastructure and the Environment and the Ministry of Finance.
+This is a joint scheme of the Ministry of Infrastructure and the Environment and the Ministry of Finance and Climate.
 They stimulate sustainable and innovative (construction) projects.
 The Rijksdienst voor Ondernemend Nederland (RVO) assesses the projects on behalf of the Minister of Economic Affairs.

 The Wood Procurement Assessment Committee (TPAC) assesses (inter)national wood certification systems against the Dutch procurement criteria and advises the Ministry of Infrastructure and the Environment on the subject.
 This committee was set up because the central government has committed itself to only purchasing in a sustainable way.
 The State Secretary decides which systems and their certificates/quality labels will be admitted to the Dutch procurement policy.